ecg1331/past_work/Social Network Analysis of the 118th Senate/README.md

 # Social Network Analysis of Senate Voting Patterns

-This repository contains my final project for **Social Network Analysis (Fall 2024)**.
 The project explores political polarization within the 118th U.S. Senate through a network analysis of voting patterns.

 ## Project Overview
 - Constructed a weighted network of 103 senators using voting records from Voteview.org.